Constrained optimization of sensor placement for nuclear digital twins: Results

 Unconstrained optimization favors locating sensors close to the heat source, due to the richer dynamics that exist there.
 Imposing sensor constraints within QR results in a near-optimal placement outside this region, as well as negligible loss of reconstruction performance.
 Moreover, the error decreases with more optimized sensors (unconstrained or constrained); however, random placements still suffer from high error even with additional sensors.
-Therefore, placing or adding sensors without optimizing them in regard to the underlying flow or deployment constraints can introduce large errors in the corresponding digital twins---and may even cause sensor damage.
+Therefore, placing or adding sensors without optimizing them in regard to the underlying flow or deployment constraints can introduce large errors in the corresponding digital twins especially in the presence of noisy sensor measurements---and may even cause sensor damage.
 Incorporating such considerations prior to setting up a physical experiment enables precise uncertainty quantification and helps validate the predictions of a digital twin.